What does a Staffing Assistant do?

 - High school diploma or equivalent required; bachelor’s degree in Human Resources or related field preferred.

-- Previous experience in an HR or administrative support role is highly desirable.
+- Previous experience in a staffing or administrative support role is highly desirable.

 - Strong organizational skills with the ability to manage multiple tasks and prioritize effectively.